rb1193/developer-log/Javascript/libraries.md

 If notifications was used instead of the ref it would always match the initial value it was set to in the context provider

+When using a useEffect hook that call the setter returned from a useState hook or the dispatcher from useReducer, it is not necessary to pass the setter or dispatcher to useEffect as a dependency.
+The eslint exhausetive-deps rule should be clever enough to accept this.

 ### Patterns

 When using an imperative API in a React component, it's good practice to wrap the API in a hook and return a ref to the API object